-For more PSY courses, see "Course Prefix Index," or access www.asu.edu/aad/catalogs/courses.
-The campus designation-E (East), M (Tempe), or W (West)-may affect how courses may be used to fulfill requirements.
+For more PSY courses, see the "Course Prefixes" table, or access www.asu.edu/aad/catalogs/courses.
+The campus designation-D (Downtown Phoenix), E (Polytechnic), M (Tempe), or W (West)-may affect how courses may be used to fulfill requirements.